Our Team

 Currently, Dr. Rospenda is conducting an NIAAA-funded follow-up study investigating the long-term effects of prior chronic exposure to sexual harassment and generalized workplace harassment on health, mental health, substance misuse, and mortality.
 Dr. Rospenda is also Co-PI on a national survey project to identify the impact of chronic stressors on substance misuse among middle-aged adults.

-Ms. Sangeun Lee is a Postdoctoral Research Associate for the Department of Medicine at the University of Illinois at Chicago (UIC).
-She supports Dr. Hagar Hallihan with data collection and statistical data analyses.
-Sangeun completed her Ph.D in nursing science from UIC, and she earned her Bachelor’s and Master’s Degrees at Yonsei University in Seoul, South Korea.
+Dr. Sangeun Lee, a former Postdoctoral Research Associate at the ABSTAIN lab, is currently an Assistant Professor at the University of Wisconsin-Milwaukee and is affiliated with the ABSTAIN lab.
+She supports Dr. Hagar Hallihan with statistical data analyses.
+Dr.Lee completed her Ph.D in nursing science from UIC, and she earned her Bachelor’s and Master’s Degrees at Yonsei University in Seoul, South Korea.
 Based on her extensive research experience in South Korea, one of her primary research interests is women’s health, especially reproductive and mental health in young adults.
-Sangeun is currently identifying the factors that affect the decision-making process for fertility preservation among young Asian American women for her doctoral dissertation study, and one of her professional goals is to develop effective interventions for psychological symptoms in this population.
+Dr.Lee is currently identifying the factors that affect the decision-making process for fertility preservation among young Asian American women for her doctoral dissertation study, and one of her professional goals is to develop effective interventions for psychological symptoms in this population.

-ABSTAIN LAB ALUMNI Heading link
+ABSTAIN LAB ALUMNI

 Olalekan Bablola, B.A.